sushmak02/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==
 = 1.17.1 =
-* Improvement: Added language option to google map block.
+* New: Added language option to google map block.

 = 1.17.0 =
 * Improvement: Compatibility with WordPress 5.5.